Human-Conscious Software

 Cadence

 We advocate for cadence with care.
 Products and teams need healthy rhythms.
-Our sprints guard against burnout, not glorify it.
+Software development sprints should guard against burnout rather than glorify it.

 Calm

 Good software whispers when helpful and disappears when not, reducing cognitive load and leaving space for thought.
-It's calm by default.
+We encourage calm by default.

 Circle